PAYG Income Stability in Lending Assessment

 - employment letters (where relied upon)

-4) Policy sensitivity
+4) Policy Sensitivity

 Whether the income is considered “standard PAYG” or contains components that trigger restrictions.